FLtower/wow-stunnable/README.md

 World of Warcraft addon : Track stunnable mobs.

 - Works only with ElvUI.
-- Track only Stun for now.
+- Track only Stun for now (and a few Disorient and Incapacitate).

 ### To Do List